Professional website for bookshops

 What belongs on a modern bookshop website

-A dedicated service page bundles the offerings that make your bookshop tangibly different from Amazon: an overnight ordering service (typically order by 5 p.m., pickup the next day from noon), gift wrapping, vouchers (as paper vouchers or as a book voucher issued in line with BuchPrG § 3/§ 5 and redeemable in the shop or in the wholesale shop), an in-town book delivery service (by bicycle, cargo bike or courier - a strong sustainability signal), a research service for specialist inquiries, school and nursery cooperations (class sets, school reading lists, reading days), corporate gifts and anniversary selections, "Book of the Month" subscriptions or "surprise-bag" subscriptions (the "Bookaholic box" format that many independent bookshops now run successfully as a community format).
+A dedicated service page bundles the offerings that make your bookshop tangibly different from pure online platforms: an overnight ordering service (typically order by 5 p.m., pickup the next day from noon), gift wrapping, vouchers (as paper vouchers or as a book voucher issued in line with BuchPrG § 3/§ 5 and redeemable in the shop or in the wholesale shop), an in-town book delivery service (by bicycle, cargo bike or courier - a strong sustainability signal), a research service for specialist inquiries, school and nursery cooperations (class sets, school reading lists, reading days), corporate gifts and anniversary selections, "Book of the Month" subscriptions or "surprise-bag" subscriptions (the "Bookaholic box" format that many independent bookshops now run successfully as a community format).
 Each of these offerings gets a clear description, a contact path (phone, email, form) and - where sensible - a button into the wholesale shop or the request form.

 The German Fixed Book Price Act (BuchPrG): the defining legal frame